PLAMartin/sData4/README.md

 # sData4

-App to help review data in Core Data supporting Scarper app.
+App to help review data in Core Data supporting the Scarper app.
 A description of Scarper can be found at https://www.playscarper.com/support/

 Scarper data tables include: